 If the name of this dog-friendly destination is any indication, you and your dog are sure to have a great time at Ha Tonka State Park.
 Located near the Ozarks Lake (which makes our list), Ha Tonka also offers visitors 15 miles of various pet-friendly trails, each with tons of cool things to see.
 Grab a map and see the trails in:

-- Lots of sinkhole called Coliseum
+- Lots of sinkholes called Coliseum

 - Whispering Dale Basin Basin